wp-plugins/bepro-listings/readme.txt

 == Other Notes ==

 BePro Listings is the most advanced Direcotory and front end upload plugin available.
 Its dynamic architecture and configuration options facilitate unique and feature filled solutions.
 This allows BePro Listings to transform into any type of directory.
-In fact, you can run multiple directories simultaneously via multisite or on one domain with our origami addon.
+In fact, you can run multiple directories simultaneously via multisite or on one domain with our Form Builder addon.

 Our **Drag and Drop Form Builder** addon is unique and takes advantage of our advanced architecture.
 It truely allows you to **Visually build** custom directories in whatever language you need.
 The typical issue with form builders is how they store information.
 It makes it impossible to search anything more than the title.
 With our approach, we are light years ahead of any other form builder or directory.
 We store the information in different ways, exposing many aspects to search and filter.
 What we are offering is unique, it can scale to millions of listings and you **cannot find this solution** anywhere else.